Brain injury 'more likely' in young offenders, study says

 "Young people who have got memory difficulties can get into a lot more trouble when they're in the system than a young person who hasn't had an injury," she said.

 She added that it would be difficult to do a complete medical assessment on all young offenders, but simply asking people if they have been knocked out in the past would help both the offender and the police officers.

 "A good example is of a young person that might slur their speech, if they've had a fairly extreme brain injury.

 "If they're in the police station, the police officers interviewing them might think that they are under the influence of some drugs or some drink.
 It might be nothing to do with that.

-"If the young person appears to be uncooperative, it can have a worse outcome for that young person.""Knocked out"
+"If the young person appears to be uncooperative, it can have a worse outcome for that young person."